AlexSabourinDev/cranberry_blog/StretchyReflections.md

 Light_{Out} = Proportion(Orientation) * Light_{In}
 $$

-(I'm choosing to ignore shadowing and masking for simplicity - for a more thorough and accurate overview of these models, take a look at some of the links I shared above.
+(I'm choosing to ignore shadowing and masking for simplicity - for a more thorough and accurate overview of microfacet models, take a look at some of the links I shared above.
 They're really good!)

 What **is** this exact orientation of mirror?

 It's simply the microfacet with a normal that points halfway between our light vector and view vector.

 The normal of that microfacet is usually called the half vector.

 ![](StretchyReflections_Assets/LightAndViewDir_00.PNG)